Judge rules Manafort 'intentionally' lied to Mueller team, voiding plea agreement

 At that point, a member of Mueller's team replied that Manafort had lied by denying having any direct or "indirect" contacts with the administration -- and that the "indirect" statement was a lie.

-Also in her ruling Wednesday, Jackson found that "OSC has failed to establish by a preponderance of the evidence that on October 16, 2018, defendant intentionally made false statements concerning Kilimnik’s role in the obstruction of justice conspiracy."
+Also in her ruling Wednesday, Jackson found that "OSC has failed to establish by a preponderance of the evidence that on October 16, 2018, defendant intentionally made false statements concerning Kilimnik’s role in the obstruction of justice conspiracy" to tamper with witnesses in the Russia probe.

 That was a reference to Russian-Ukrainian political consultant Konstantin Kilimnik, who has ties to Russian intelligence.
 Prosecutors said Manafort made false statements about sharing polling data during the 2016 presidential election with Kilimnik.

-Top Mueller deputy Andrew Weissmann told Jackson that Manafort's connection to Kilimnik "goes, I think, very much to the heart of what the Special Counsel's Office is investigating. ...
+Top Mueller deputy Andrew Weissmann told Jackson that Manafort's connection to Kilimnik, especially his Aug.
+2, 2016, meeting with Manafort at the Grand Havana Club cigar bar in New York, "goes, I think, very much to the heart of what the Special Counsel's Office is investigating. ...
 In [August] 2016 there is an in-person meeting with someone who ... is understood by the FBI, assessed to be -- have a relationship with Russian intelligence."

 HOUSE DEMS PLANNING MORE RUSSIA PROBES, EVEN AFTER MUELLER WRAPS IT UP